 Yes, Metformin activates AMPK, but it mimics energy deprived state by inhibiting the mitochondrial transport chain complex-I, which essentially poisons the mitochondria leading to ATP production mainly via glycolysis which produces only 2 ATP.
 On contrast, without metformin approximately 36 ATP are produced from the three stages in cellular respiration – glycolysis, the Krebs cycle (citric acid cycle), and the electron transport chain.
 So, cells treated with metformin become energetically inefficient, and display increased glycolysis and reduced glucose metabolism through the citric acid cycle.

 Most studies still concentrate on the liver as the main target of metformin, arguing that the blood glucose-lowering effect of metformin is mediated mainly through the suppression of hepatic glucose production.
 However, after oral administration, Metformin’s journey in the body begins with gut cells called enterocytes and the highest concentration of metformin is not found in the liver but in the intestinal epithelium [link], [link], [link].
 Based on observations in patients with T2DM receiving metformin, PET–CT imaging after intravenous administration of 18F-FDG, which enters enterocytes via basolateral GLUT2, showed that increased glucose uptake from the circulation into the gastrointestinal system contributes to the glucose-lowering effect of the drug and the improvement in glycaemic control.

 Furthermore, there is convincing evidence that metformin changes intestinal microbiota in humans and the gut metabolome, but the significance of this finding for whole-body glucose metabolism remains unclear.
-On the other hand, the activation of the glucose-lactate-glucose futile cycle during long-term treatment with metformin, which includes both the intestine and the liver, results in increased energy consumption.
+As stated above, the activation of the glucose-lactate-glucose futile cycle during long-term treatment with metformin, which includes both the intestine and the liver, results in increased energy consumption.
 Increased conversion of glucose-1-13C to glucose-1,6-13C under metformin strongly supports a futile cycle of lactic acid production in the intestinal wall, and usage of the produced lactate for gluconeogenesis in liver.